jacklishufan/diffusion-kto/readme.md

 ```
 file_path: string, relative path of image
 caption: string, prompt
-label: string, use "exclusive_win" for winning samples and "exclusive_lose" for winning samples
+label: string, use "exclusive_win" for winning samples and "exclusive_lose" for losing samples
 ```